LeonYFH/Current_Weather/README.md

 ## The first practicable weather site by using the weather API
 > Leon Heng, May 12, 2018
 ## Description
-An app whcih allows user to get
+An app whcih allows user to get information:
 ⋅⋅* Unordered sub-list.
 Desktop Resolution & Mobile Resolution